Hitendra-DL/guild-cypress-workshop/cypress/integration/3-an-e2e-test/e2e-test.exercise.md

 This is an example of what e2e tests are made for.
 You'll make our test add credentials to the `username` and `password` fields, and click submit.

-You'll then make an assertion to determine whether the correcty behaviour has occurred.
+You'll then make an assertion to determine whether the correct behaviour has occurred.

-You won't need to learn any new Cypress tools to complete this exercise
+You won't need to learn any new Cypress commands to complete this exercise

 ## Exercise

 Using the pre-defined `e2e-test.spec.ts` file

-1. Sign in with Valid credentials and check for success
+1. Sign in with valid credentials and check for success.
+You can use the valid username: `cypress-test` and put anything in the password field to login successfully.
-2. Attempt to Sign in with invalid credentials and check you have not been signed in
+2. Attempt to Sign in with invalid credentials and check you have not been signed in.
+You can put anything other than the valid username specified in step 1 (and anything in the password field) to get the login to fail.

 ### Bonus